bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 Hogwarts for adults who've grown up and feel disappointed by the real world.
 Quentin Coldwater gets into Brakebills, a secret university for magicians, and discovers that being special doesn't make you happy, purposeful, or good.
 Grossman's book is sharp, melancholy, and genuinely subversive about what the magic school fantasy actually promises.

 If you've ever read a fantasy novel and wondered what the aftermath really looks like, this is the book for you.
+It's also the most direct literary response to everything the [Harry Potter series](/blog/books-like-harry-potter/) promises and doesn't deliver.

 [**Buy The Magicians on Amazon**](https://amzn.to/4sOyeYw)